Q&A with the Ringleader of the World Famous Clown Motel

 Travel Nevada: So your clown paintings helped turn her pro-clown.

 Hame Anand: Maybe not entirely!
 But I can cater to every guest, based on the clown art.
-I can send someone to a room with Elvis and Charlie Chaplin.
+I can send someone to a room with Elvis and the the Easy Rider guys.
 Freddie Mercury and Charlie Chaplin.
 There’s something for everyone.
 The free clown noses we give at the front desk help, too!

 Travel Nevada: What is your advice for travelers who are considering staying at The Clown Motel?